 December 27–January 1, Tasting Relaxation Six-Day Retreat (KNR501)

 Tibetan Yoga (Kum Nye) practice opens the senses to feeling.
 This flow of feeling can loosen even chronic tension.
 In this retreat we learn to relax so deeply that we can “taste” the healing nectar of relaxation as it flows through body and mind.
 Gentle movement, breathing, and awareness practices help us to discover this relaxation.

 Cost: $470 (nonresidential); $700 (residential).
 Instructors: Peggy Kincaid and Jack van der Meulen.
 Retreat begins Tuesday at 10 AM and concludes on Sunday at 2 PM.
 Includes the “Renewing and Refreshing the Senses” workshop on December 31.
 Suitable for all levels of students.
-Click here for the Fall Retreats page.
+Register online here.

 December 31, Renewing and Refreshing the Senses (KNR401), 10 AM–4:45 PM

 Celebrate the dawning of a new year with a day of restorative Tibetan Yoga to relax and refresh body and mind.